 A stones throw from Edinburgh, Craigmillar Castle is often referred to as Edinburgh’s ‘other castle’.
 Mary spent two periods of her life here, once whilst quite unwell after the birth of her son and once before the murder of her Husband in the ‘Craigmillar plot’.
 Come to Craigmillar Castle and learn about the time in Mary’s life just her flight to England.

-The birthplace of Mary, Linlithgow Palace was a ‘half way house’ between Edinburgh and Stirling and was often used as a recreation and entertainment venue for the Scottish Royal Family.
-The Palace was destroyed after Bonnie Prince Charlie (the Jacobite young pretender) left in 1745 and much of its history not lies in Ruin.
+The birthplace of Mary, Linlithgow Palace was a ‘half way house’ along the Royal Route between Edinburgh and Stirling and was often used as a recreation and entertainment venue for the Scottish Royal Family.
+The Palace was destroyed after Bonnie Prince Charlie (the Jacobite young pretender) left in 1745 and much of its history now lies in Ruin.

 Mary spent a considerable amount of time at Stirling Castle throughout her life.
 She was crowned in the chapel at Stirling Castle when just 9 months old and returned to the crown palace many times in her adult life.
 The Castle has been widely restored to how it would have looked in the 16th century and is a must-see attraction in Mary and Scotland’s history.

 Arguably one of the most impressive preserved 16th century buildings in the world, Falkland Palace was the Stuart Royal family retreat.
 Mary spent summertime pursuing country activities such as falconry and also Royal tennis (Real Tennis) at the world’s oldest tennis court.
 The Palace has extensive grounds and an orchard that Mary spent much time in, thinking about her ascension to the throne of England.